-- Consultation with: - local authorities and government agencies - technical specialists such ecologists, hydrologists etc. - local communities to determine their use and dependence on water resources and potential environmental impacts from the proposed activities in the MU - relevant organisations working on community development with relevant local communities. - Scientific papers, technical reports, maps etc. on the presence of critical water catchments within the MU. - Participatory community mapping of drinking water intake points and other critical water resources within the MU and downstream of it. - GIS analysis involving remote sensing data sets and other data sources on location watershed areas, hydrology topography etc.
+Assessment methods for these HCV designations Best Available Information to assess this HCV designation Element 1: Water catchments in critic al situations If the ecosystem services provided by the water catchment is of critical importance for communities within the MU or downstream of it, HCV presence is assumed in line with the precautionary approach.
+Consultation with: local authorities and government agencies technical specialists such ecologists, hydrologists etc. local communities to determine their use and dependence on water resources and potential environmental impacts from the proposed Results of available hydrological studies and analysis of topography and hydrological maps showing that a particular area is the catchment or watershed area of a local community water supply system, whether or not the area is gazetted as a protection forest activities in the MU relevant organisations working on community development with relevant local communities.
+Scientific papers, technical reports, maps etc. on the presence of critical water catchments within the MU.
+Participatory community mapping of drinking water intake points and other critical water resources within the MU and downstream of it.
+GIS analysis involving remote sensing data sets and other data sources on location watershed areas,

-Element 2: Control of erosion of vulnerable soils and slopes in critical situations

-If the ecosystem services provided by the soil protection area is of critical importance for communities within the proposed management unit or downstream of it, HCV presence is assumed in line with the precautionary approach.

-- Scientific papers, technical reports, maps etc. on the distribution of vulnerable soils and steep slopes within the MU. - GIS analysis involving remote sensing data sets and other data sources on location of steep slopes, vulnerable soils etc. within the MU. - Field observations/surveys of steep slopes, vulnerable soils etc. - Consultation with: - o local authorities and government agencies - specialists such as geologists, soil scientists, ecologists, hydrologists etc. - local communities to determine their vulnerability to soil erosion and landslides, and potential environmental impacts from the proposed activities in the MU relevant organisations (e.g., NGOs) working with the local communities
+Assessment methods for these HCV designations Element 2: Control of erosion of vulne Best Available Information to assess this HCV designation erable soils and slopes in critical situations If the ecosystem services provided by the soil protection area is of critical importance for communities within the proposed management unit or downstream of it, HCV presence is assumed in line with the precautionary approach.
+Scientific papers, technical reports, maps etc. on the distribution of vulnerable soils and steep slopes within the MU.
+GIS analysis involving remote sensing data sets and other data sources on location of steep slopes, vulnerable soils etc. within the MU.
+Field observations/surveys of steep slopes, vulnerable soils etc. Consultation with: local authorities and government agencies specialists such as geologists, soil scientists, ecologists, hydrologists etc. local communities to determine their vulnerability to soil erosion and landslides, and potential environmental impacts from the proposed activities in the MU relevant organisations (e.g., NGOs) working with the local communities The assessor should determine if there is any important nesting, roosting or feeding sites of pollinators within the MU and surrounding landscape that may be impacted by activities in the MU Field observations on presence of roosting sites for key pollinators etc. Scientific papers, technical reports etc. on the presence of roosting sites for key pollinators within the MU.
+Consultation with: local authorities and government agencies specialists such as ecologists, wildlife biologist, entomologists etc. local communities to determine their use and dependence on pollination services and potential environmental impacts from the proposed activities in the MU. relevant organisations (e.g., NGOs) working with the local communities.